kecorbin/sevt-devops-intro/slides/index27.md

-### Images

-An image is an immutable file that's essentially a snapshot of a container.
+# Congratulations!!!!

+You have now successfully done the following:

-* Created with the `docker build` command
+* Created a repository
+* Committed code
+* Pushed Commits to github
-* Used to instantiate a container using `docker run`
+* Forked a repository
-* Can be downloaded from docker hub using the `docker pull command`
+* Created a pull requested
-* Consist of a set of layers (changes)
+* Merged a pull request